tud-hri/joan/docs/firststeps-joan-run.md

 - To start CARLA, open the CarlaUE4, and open your map in CarlaUE4.

+!!!
+Note
+    If you get a prompt by Unreal that says `Carla was build with a different engine version, would you like to make a copy`, please do not do this.
+But check whether you have Unreal Engine
+    4.24 as your active version, or open up the `epic games launcher` and in the right top select your engine version (4.24), launch this editor and launch your CarlaEU4 project from there.

 - Hit the big play button in CarlaUE4

 See below the GIF for step 1 :